Lloyds earnings slide by 36% after motor finance hit

 It took an additional £800 million charge over the third quarter, bringing its total compensation bill to an estimated £1.95 billion.

+“We do think the proposals, as they stand right now, risk producing an anomalous outcome for customers, which is not a sensible place to be,” he said.

+Mr Chalmers said the bank was hoping to have a “constructive dialogue” with the FCA and refused to say whether or not it could proceed with a potential legal challenge.

-Lloyds said its lending has grown over 2025, including mortgages, credit cards and motor finance.
+Lloyds said its lending has grown over 2025, including mortgages, credit cards and motor finance – with loans increasing by 4% across the first nine months of the year.

 Current account and savings account balances also grew this year as its customers spent less and saved more.